Environmental Protection Agency (EPA).

 EPA, on its own initiative, in accordance with sections 408(e) and 408 (l)(6) of the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
-346a, is establishing a tolerance for combined residues of the herbicide sulfentrazone, in or on horseradish and sugarcane at 0.1 and 0.05 part per million (ppm) respectively.
-These tolerances will expire and are revoked on December 31, 2002.
-EPA will publish a document in the Federal Register to remove the revoked tolerance from the Code of Federal Regulations.
+346a, is establishing tolerances for combined residues of the herbicide sulfentrazone, in or on chickpea seed at 0.10 part per million (ppm), dried pea seed at 0.10 ppm, and strawberry at 0.60 ppm.
+These tolerances will expire and are revoked on December 31, 2004.
+EPA will publish a document in the Federal Register to remove the revoked tolerances from the Code of Federal Regulations.

 Section 408(l)(6) of the FFDCA requires EPA to establish a time-limited tolerance or exemption from the requirement for a tolerance for pesticide chemical residues in food that will result from the use of a pesticide under an emergency exemption granted by EPA under section 18 of FIFRA.
 Such tolerances can be established without providing notice or period for public comment.
 EPA does not intend for its actions on section 18 related tolerances to set binding precedents for the application of section 408 and the new safety standard to other tolerances and exemptions.
 Section 408(e) of the FFDCA allows EPA to establish a tolerance or an exemption from the requirement of a tolerance on its own initiative, i.e., without having received any petition from an outside party.

-Section 18 of the FIFRA authorizes EPA to exempt any Federal or State agency from any provision of FIFRA, if EPA determines that “emergency conditions exist which require such exemption.”
+Section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) authorizes EPA to exempt any Federal or State agency from any provision of FIFRA, if EPA determines that “emergency conditions exist which require such exemption.”
 This provision was not amended by the Food Quality Protection Act (FQPA).
 EPA has established regulations governing such emergency exemptions in 40 CFR part 166.

 III.
-Emergency Exemptions for Sulfentrazone on Horseradish and Sugarcane and FFDCA Tolerances
+Emergency Exemption for Sulfentrazone on Chickpea, Dried pea, and Strawberry and FFDCA Tolerances

-EPA has authorized under FIFRA section 18 the use of sulfentrazone on horseradish and sugarcane for control of annual broadleaf weeds in Illinois and morning glories in Louisiana, respectively.
-After having reviewed the submissions, EPA concurs that emergency conditions exist for these States.
+EPA has authorized under FIFRA section 18 the use of sulfentrazone on chickpeas and dried peas for control of wild buckwheat in Montana, North Dakota, and South Dakota, and on strawberries for control of broadleaf weeds in Oregon and Washington.
+After having reviewed these submissions, EPA concurs that emergency conditions exist for these States.

-As part of its assessment of this emergency exemption, EPA assessed the potential risks presented by the combined residues of sulfentrazone in or on horseradish and sugarcane.
+As part of its assessment of these emergency exemptions, EPA assessed the potential risks presented by combined residues of sulfentrazone in or on chickpea, dried pea, and strawberry.
 In doing so, EPA considered the safety standard in FFDCA section 408(b)(2), and EPA decided that the necessary tolerances under FFDCA section 408(l)(6) would be consistent with the safety standard and with FIFRA section 18.
 Consistent with the need to move quickly on the emergency exemptions in order to address an urgent non-routine situation and to ensure that the resulting food is safe and lawful, EPA is issuing these tolerances without notice and opportunity for public comment as provided in section 408(l)(6).
-Although these tolerances will expire and are revoked on December 31, 2002, under FFDCA section 408(l)(5), residues of the pesticide not in excess of the amounts specified in the tolerances remaining in or on horseradish and sugarcane after that date will not be unlawful, provided the pesticide is applied in a manner that was lawful under FIFRA, and the residues do not exceed a level that was authorized by these tolerances at the time of that application.
+Although these tolerances will expire and are revoked on December 31, 2004, under FFDCA section 408(l)(5), residues of the pesticide not in excess of the amounts specified in the tolerances remaining in or on chickpea, dried pea, and strawberry after that date will not be unlawful, provided the pesticide is applied in a manner that was lawful under FIFRA, and the residues do not exceed a level that was authorized by these tolerances at the time of that application.
 EPA will take action to revoke these tolerances earlier if any experience with, scientific data on, or other relevant information on this pesticide indicate that the residues are not safe.

-Because these tolerances are being approved under emergency conditions, EPA has not made any decisions about whether sulfentrazone meets EPA's registration requirements for use on horseradish or on sugarcane or whether permanent tolerances for these uses would be appropriate.
+Because these tolerances are being approved under emergency conditions, EPA has not made any decisions about whether sulfentrazone meets EPA's registration requirements for use on chickpea, dried pea, and strawberry or whether permanent tolerances for these uses would be appropriate.
 Under these circumstances, EPA does not believe that these tolerances serve as a basis for registration of sulfentrazone by a State for special local needs under FIFRA section 24(c).
-Nor do these tolerances serve as the basis for any State other than Illinois and Louisiana to use this pesticide on these crops under section 18 of FIFRA without following all provisions of EPA's regulations implementing section 18 as identified in 40 CFR part 166.
-For additional information regarding the emergency exemptions for sulfentrazone, contact the Agency's Registration Division at the address provided under FOR FURTHER INFORMATION CONTACT.
+Nor do these tolerances serve as the basis for any States other than Montana, North Dakota, and South Dakota to use this pesticide on chickpea and dried pea or Oregon and Washington to use this pesticide on strawberry under section 18 of FIFRA without following all provisions of EPA's regulations implementing section 18 as identified in 40 CFR part 166.
+For additional information regarding the emergency exemptions for sulfentrazone, contact the Agency's Registration Division at the address Start Printed Page 39653provided under FOR FURTHER INFORMATION CONTACT.

 IV.
 Aggregate Risk Assessment and Determination of Safety

 Consistent with section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
-EPA has sufficient data to assess the hazards of sulfentrazone and to make a determination on aggregate exposure, consistent with section 408(b)(2), for time-limited tolerances for combined residues of sulfentrazone in or on horseradish and sugarcane at 0.1 and 0.05 ppm, respectively.
+EPA has sufficient data to assess the hazards of sulfentrazone and to make a determination on aggregate exposure, consistent with section 408(b)(2), for time-limited tolerances for combined residues of sulfentrazone in or on chickpea at 0.10 ppm, dried pea at 0.10 ppm, and strawberry at 0.60 ppm.
 EPA's assessment of the dietary exposures and risks associated with establishing these tolerances follows.